-- A security organization responsible for physical security functions 24x7x365.
+- A security organisation responsible for physical security functions 24x7x365.

-- Access to areas where systems or system components are installed or stored within data centers is restricted through security measures and policies consistent with industry standards.
+- Access to areas where systems or system components are installed or stored within data centres is restricted through security measures and policies consistent with industry standards.

 - N+1 uninterruptible power supply and HVAC systems, backup power generator architecture and advanced fire suppression.